 So, you’ve just been summoned for jury duty – now what?

-Although many Americans have a general idea as to what jury duty entails, they often don’t give the finer details much thought until they receive their summons.
+Although many Americans have a general idea of jury duty, they often don’t give the finer details much thought until they receive their summons.
+The jury selection process involves your district court randomly selecting names from your area’s registered voters.

 If you are chosen after submitting the questionnaire, you will be summoned to appear in court.
-At this point, an additional screening process will look at the potential jurors and attempt to select a diverse group.
+At this point, an additional screening process will examine potential jurors and attempt to select a diverse group.

 When lawyers evaluate you and consider whether or not you would be a suitable choice, they want to make sure you don’t have any biases that could cloud your judgment and influence you as a juror.